-However, VCB is not your typical backup agent because it is essentially a command line tool consisting of several Windows-executable programs.
+However, VCB is not your typical backup agent, as it is essentially a command line tool consisting of several Windows-executable programs.
 When you add scripts, these programs can also provide a framework for other third-party products to use.

-VCB suffers from some limitations including the need for a dedicated Windows proxy server and third party backup programs.
-Due to the release of vSphere 4, backup vendors are turning to vStorage application programming interfaces (APIs) that replaced VCB.
+VCB suffers from some limitations including the need for a dedicated Windows proxy server and third-party backup programs.
+Due to the release of vSphere 4, backup vendors are turning to vStorage application programming interfaces (APIs) that have replaced VCB.

 It is a server virtualization platform that debuted in 2009 as a successor to VMware’s flagship infrastructure solution.
 It is a complete platform for the implementation and management of virtual machine infrastructure on a large scale.

 It is also popularly referred to as a virtualized data center platform or cloud operating system.
 It has the capability to enable your IT department to efficiently place application workloads on a cost-effective compute resource.

 The operation and architecture of a virtual environment differs from that of a traditional backup environment in that it demands specific techniques.
 When it comes to backing up virtual machines in this platform, you need to utilize the strengths of virtualization if you want to maximize your backup capacity and restore efficiency.
 Also, you cannot rely on the same principles you used in your traditional physical environment when you opt for a virtual environment.